MitchDarrow/HHC_2025/act1_neighborhood_watch_bypass_mjd.md

 chmod +x ~/bin/ps
 ```

-If the path hijack attack works, it will run the malicious version of the `ps` command and create a new shell with root privileges.
+The path hijack attack works and the malicious version of the `ps` command runs, creating a new shell with root privileges.

 ![Successful privilege escalation showing root shell access](images/neighborhoodwatchbypass_answer.jpg)